ritwikgarg/Shopify/README.md

 It is a desktop application developed using Java in Netbeans IDE using JDBC.
 MySQL has been linked as a database for storing the data of users and the purchases they have made.
 It provides a professional interface to browse and buy apparels.
 It boasts 10+ fashion brands and a wide range of 120+ apparels to choose from, all ranging between different gender and sizes.
 It has a cart to view your selected products and shipping system to save your address and card details.

+Project files are inside the master branch of this repository.

 Screenshots: